Sudhanshu7sb/js_closure/practice/scope.md

   setTimeout(() => console.log(i, "first"), 100);
 }
 console.log(i, "second");
+// 20 second
+// 20 first
+// second get printed as soon as for loop ends but first gets printed after 100ms
 ```

 19. Guess the output of the code below with a reason.